isomerpages/govtech-corp/_careers/Why Join GovTech/How We Hire.md

 -  people who are passionate about change and shares the same values
 - Talents to help build GovTech's capability - 5 capabilities
-- <font color="red"> To include any typical skillsets required here - need GT's input </font>
+- Include any required skillsets here

+---

 ### Our Hiring Process
 ![](/images/Placeholders/Screenshot_2023_11_10_at_9_56_05_AM.png)
  - Process shown in graphic timeline
  - [Apply, Interview, Discussion, Decision](https://govinsider.asia/intl-en/article/agile-bold-and-collaborative-are-key-govtech-values-ceo/)

+ ---

 ### Hiring Right

 Our recipe for success at GovTech is hiring RIGHT!
 We need people who share the same excitement and passion – individuals who are excited about building the Government Tech Stack, and developing meaningful products, platforms, and solutions for the public good.